wenlzhang/obsidian-tag-index/README.md

 - Rearrange tags via drag and drop
 - Click on a tag to see all notes using that tag
 - Preview note content when hovering over note names
+- User notifications when adding tags or when tags already exist

 ## How to use